cosmos/sdk-tutorials/CONTRIBUTING.md

 ### Preview Draft PRs on a Local Web Browser

-Since the deploy preview doesn't work on Draft PRs, follow these steps to preview the tutorial build on a local web browser.
+Since the deploy preview does not work on Draft PRs, follow these steps to preview the tutorial build on a local web browser.

-1. If you haven't already, clone the tutorials repo to your local machine and change to that directory.
+1. If you have not already, clone the tutorials repo to your local machine and change to that directory.
 For example:

     ```bash
     cd ~/github